FairCrypto/go-x1/docker/networksimulator/README.md

 curl -H "Content-Type: application/json" -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":83}' http://127.0.0.1:8545
 ```

-Use the fakenet private keys from [../evmcore/apply_fake_genesis.go](../evmcore/apply_fake_genesis.go) to access the validator accounts and their funds

 See test.py for an example of how to interact with the network.

 ## Lachesis Base